Treidexy/airy/README.md

 ### Swap Workspace

-With an open palm on your right hand, smoothly drag your hand in one direction.
+With an open palm on right hand, smoothly drag your hand in one direction.

 ### Move Mouse

-Pointing your right index finger up, move your hand around.
+Pointing your index finger up, move your hand around.

-### Click

-Point your left index finger up to left click.

 ### Scroll

 With both your right index and middle fingers pointing up, move your hand around.

+### Click

+With your palm facing away from the camera point one finger to left-click and two fingers to right-click.

+### Youtube.com

+With your palm facing away from the camera, put up three fingers to type `https://youtube.com\n`.

+### Fullscreen

+With your palm facing away from the camera, put up four fingers to press `f`.